-A job position that you can apply is mathematical physicist where you will be able to use your understanding of calculus in order to help companies solve complicated physical problems .
+A job position that you can apply for is mathematical physicist where you will be able to use your understanding of calculus in order to help companies solve complicated physical problems.

 20. Fraud and Risk Manager

-Fraud and risk managers are responsible in detecting any financial irregularities.
+Fraud and risk managers are responsible for detecting any financial irregularities.
 They will use their knowledge of probability, statistics, and mathematics to ensure that companies don’t lose money due to unforeseeable circumstances.